thelondonsmiths/Solex_ser_recon_EN/README.md

 This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations and mosaics.
 The crop feature is really only useful for full disk images.
 If the width is smaller than the height, the Sun is centred and some dark space is added on each side to make the image square.

+If the "Fixed image width" box is specified, the width of the image is cropped to that number of pixels.
+The "Fixed image width" overrides the "Crop square" function and works in the same way by centering and then cropping or filling with dark space.
+The value of the fixed width is remembered.

 If "Mirror X" is checked, the image is reversed after the geometric correction to compensate for scanning in the reverse direction.
 This applies to all files (png and fits).
 The choice of "Mirror X" is deliberately not remembered.